-Most people who develop bipolar disorder will have experienced some symptoms by the age of 25
+Most people who develop bipolar disorder will have experienced symptoms by the age of 25.

-Bipolar disorder is a type of mood disorder in which people have times of low mood (major depression) and times of ‘high’ or elevated mood (mania or hypomania).
+Bipolar disorder is a type of mood disorder in which people have times of low mood (clinical depression) and times of ‘high’ or elevated mood (mania).

 The experience of bipolar disorder is different for everyone.
-Some people have only one or two episodes and then never have another one, while others have several episodes close together.
-Some people have years without symptoms between episodes of becoming unwell.
-Often a depressive episode (or episodes) occurs before a manic episode is experienced.
+Although some people have only one or two episodes and then never have another one, some people have several episodes close together.
+Many people have years without symptoms between episodes of becoming unwell, living full productive lives.

 What is a manic episode?